-Composite Out
+Cpst Out (Composite Out)

-The Composite Out is a BNC connector that presents either NTSC or PAL composite output.
+The Cpst Out is a BNC connector that presents either NTSC or PAL composite output.
 This output provides the same test pattern as SDI Out, only in composite format.
-The pattern can be selected from the front panel or the BrightEye Control application.
+The test pattern can be selected from the front panel and the BrightEye Control application.